franute/nimbus-os/README.md

 The following packages are removed from the base image:
 - `gnome-software-rpm-ostree` - because updates happen automatically already, there's no need to keep this functionality in Gnome Software.
 Better to keep it lean and focussed on Flatpaks.
 - `virtualbox-guest-additions` - I don't see a huge value in it.
+- `gnome-shell-extension-background-logo` - I disable it automatically, so no use in having it
+- `gnome-terminal` and `gnome-terminal-nautilus` - to replace with ptyxis

 Packages added to the base image:
-- `powerline-go` - for a good-looking prompt.
+- `starship` - for a good-looking prompt.
 - `gnome-shell-extension-appindicator` - not default, can be enabled through the Extensions app.
 - `evince` - the base image already has the thumbnailer and previewer, so installing the app itself doesn't add much as the dependencies are already in place.
 - `simple-scan` - for now it's better to have it layered as the flatpak can only use driverless printers.